SENIOR TECHNICAL ASSISTANT, JAAVSO ASSOCIATE EDITOR, AAVSO NEWSLETTER EDITOR

 As Senior Technical Assistant, and like everyone else at Headquarters, she has certain operations for which she is responsible and she helps out wherever else help is needed.
-Her main areas of responsibility include working with the AAVSO International Database - including data processing and quality control; interaction with the observers on a variety of issues; Associate Editorship of the Journal of the AAVSO; being primary assistant to the Director on numerous annual scientific projects including the AAVSO Bulletin (predicted dates of maxima/minima of 562 LPVs), predicted dates of maxima for Sky & Telescope magazine, and observing materials for the RASC Observer's Handbook and the Astronomical Almanac; giving whatever assistance the Director requests with correspondence, proposal/report preparation, or other writing and/or evaluation; and "minding the store" when the Director is away from Headquarters.
+Her main areas of responsibility include working with the AAVSO International Database - quality control and data processing; interacting with observers on a variety of issues; serving as Associate Editor of the Journal of the AAVSO and Editor of the AAVSO Newsletter; coordinating observing campaigns requested by professional astronomers; being primary assistant to the Director on annual scientific projects such as the AAVSO Bulletin (predicted dates of maxima/minima of 380 LPVs) and observing materials for the RASC Observer's Handbook and the Astronomical Almanac; and giving whatever assistance the Director requests with correspondence, proposal/report preparation, or other writing and/or evaluation.
 Over the years she has done most things at Headquarters, and she used to enjoy her frequent tussles with the keypunch machines, ink duplicator, and other now-extinct things mechanical at HQ.
-She loves the many opportunities she has to give talks about variable stars and the AAVSO, its programs, and its possibilities to professional and amateur audiences.
+She loves the opportunities she has to give talks about variable stars and the AAVSO, its programs, and its possibilities to professional and amateur audiences.

-When Elizabeth isn't at the AAVSO, she enjoys large- and small-group singing, gardening, camping and doing environmental work on the islands in Boston Harbor, needlework, reading, and variable star observing (a perennial beginner as she doesn't do it often enough to progress along the learning curve).
-She particularly treasures being able to care for her mother (now 90!), who moved to this area in 2002 and with whom she now shares a home.
+When Elizabeth isn't at the AAVSO, she enjoys large- and small-group singing, needlework, reading, gardening, and variable star observing (a perennial beginner as she doesn't do it often enough to progress very far along the learning curve).
+After many years of camping and doing environmental work on the islands in Boston Harbor, she is enjoying exploring the numerous Audubon Society sites in Massachusetts.
 She is between cats.